 Brand awareness is a measure of how familiar a customer is with a brand.
-The greater the brand awareness a business enjoys, the more their products and services are recognizable to their target audience, thus, in theory, augmenting its long-term strength on the marketplace.
+The greater the brand awareness a business enjoys, the more its products and services are recognizable to its target audience, thus, in theory, augmenting its long-term strength in the marketplace.
 Brand awareness is a key element of an effective marketing strategy.

 Breaking down brand awareness